Most Popular Titles With Ed Sullivan

 30 min | Comedy, Drama

-An American anthology series, with a new Episode and different Actors each week.
-Hosted by Ronald Reagan the series was sponsored by General Electric's Department of Public Relations.
+An American anthology series, with a new episode and different actors and actresses each week.
+Hosted by Ronald Reagan, the series was sponsored by General Electric's Department of Public Relations.

 GP | 81 min | Comedy, Music

-A rock band becomes embroiled in foreign affairs when they're sent to go on tour in Albania as a cover to find hostages in a remote castle held by communist enemies of the USA.
+A rock band becomes embroiled in foreign affairs when they're sent to go on tour in Albania as a cover to find hostages in a remote castle held by Communist enemies of the U.S.

 60 min | Comedy, Family